mnadeem/volume_exporter/README.md

 If you need help using volume_exporter feel free to drop an email or [create an issue](https://github.com/mnadeem/volume_exporter/issues/new)  (**preferred**)

 ## Contributions
-To help Dexecutor development you are encouraged to
+To help development you are encouraged to
 * Provide suggestion/feedback/Issue
 * pull requests for new features
 * Star :star2: the project